 The school participates in the National School Lunch Program and makes lunches available to students for a fee (Board Policy 8500 - Food Services).
 Ala carte items are available.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
-No student shall be allowed to leave school premises during the lunch period without specific written permission granted by the Principal.
+Elementary students should not bring soda or caffeinated beverages.
+Also, please do not send anything that needs to be heated.
+No student shall be allowed to leave school premises during the lunch period except with the knowledge and approval of the student's parents.